 Kyle Fitzpatrick is Editor-In-Chief and primary writer of Los Angeles, I’m Yours.
 A homosexual former military brat who decided to settle in heaven (a.k.a, Los Angeles).
-With a love for horror films, champagne, short shorts, and CAPS LOCK, he works as a writer/actor/social media person.
-He owns an English Setter named Dottie, a Toy Fox Terrier named Scooter, lives with his boyfriend, Bobby Solomon, and collects magazines with Lady Gaga on the cover.
+With a love for horror films, champagne, short shorts, and CAPS LOCK, he works as a writer, sometimes actor, and sometimes social media person.
+He loves dogs more than most people.

 As a recent transplant to Los Angeles, Cliff became an avid hiker so he could physically and visually understand the lay of the Southland.
 Grad school brought him here in 2010 from Central PA Amish country to study and to make art.
 During the program, Cliff realized that he likes to read theory almost as much as he likes to paint abstractions or assemble sculptures.
 Thus, he has set his course to document contemporary exhibitions and artists of which people should know more.

 Alec Rojas is music, culture, and food writer from Los Angeles.
 As much as he loves this town, he has left for extended periods.
 First it was Nashville.
 Then it was Chicago.
 He does this mostly to brag about the greatness of LA to people who would never visit.
 Most of them never visit.
 Working in the legal field, he is an auteur of fiction, weekending, and all things musical.
 His proudest accomplishment is finishing War and Peace, Les Miserables, and a bacon chili pastrami burger in a month.